Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 ## Question #2: How has the number of documented meteorite landings changed over time, and how will this number likely change in the future?

+## Question #3: Which classes of meteorites are the most common?
+Which types of meteorites are the heaviest?

 ## Manipulations
 We manipulated the data in the forecast model to forecast starting at 2009 since as we mention later on in analysis, recent data is incomplete.